arnavaidya/OverTheWire-Wargames-Walkthrough/Natas/readme.md

 **Procedure**:
 Open the page source using right-click → *View Page Source* or press `Ctrl + U`, but you may not find anything helpful there.
 Instead, try accessing `robots.txt` by appending `/robots.txt` to the URL.
 This file lists directories that the site owner wants to hide from search engines.
 Locate the disallowed directory path mentioned in `robots.txt` (/s3cr3t/), navigate to that directory in your browser, and look for files like `users.txt`.
 Open the file to find the password for the next level.

+### Natas Level 4 → Level 5
+**Key Takeaways**:
+Websites can use the HTTP `Referer` header to check where a request originated.
+This level demonstrates how relying on the `Referer` for security is weak, as it can be easily manipulated.

+**Procedure**:

+1. Log in using the username `natas4` and the password obtained from Level 3.

+2. The page will display a message like: You are visiting from "http://natas4.natas.labs.overthewire.org/" while authorized users should come only from "http://natas5.natas.labs.overthewire.org/"

+3. To bypass this check, modify the `Referer` header in your request.
+You can do this using tools like `curl` or Burp Suite.

+4. Example with `curl`:

+    curl -u natas4:<password> --referer "http://natas5.natas.labs.overthewire.org/" http://natas4.natas.labs.overthewire.org/

+The password will be displayed within the HTML code.

+5. For Burp Suite, simply change the Referer from "http://natas4.natas.labs.overthewire.org" to "http://natas5.natas.labs.overthewire.org/" manually, to get the password on the page.